 A word of warning: Some people dislike auto-play and may abandon your page if they feel like you’re forcing your show on them.
-Gather feedback from your fans to learn if find auto-play annoying.
+Gather feedback from your fans to learn if they find auto-play annoying.

-Podcast directories like Google Play and iTunes pull data from your RSS feed to display your show to their users.
+Podcast directories like Google Play and Apple Podcasts pull data from your RSS feed to display your show to their users.
 But some RSS feeds limit the number of items on the list, so when you publish a new episode, an old one falls off.
 This reduces the number of episodes listeners can enjoy.
 Some hosts set default limits as low as 10 items!

 If there’s an item limit on your RSS feed, talk to your host to find out how to lift it.
 Make the limit as high as possible so your content is always available on all podcast directories and podcatchers.
 If you use Seriously Simple Podcasting, you can increase this limit on the Reading Settings page.

-7. Commit to a Schedule and Stick to It
+7. Commit to a schedule and stick to it

 Pick a reasonable publishing schedule that you can maintain over the long-term and stick to it.
 Your audience will quickly expect you to release episodes on that schedule.
 They may even rearrange their lives to make themselves available for your new content.

-Try to avoid publishing late or – even worse – missing episodes.
+Try to avoid publishing late or, even worse, missing episodes.
 This will disappoint them and send them looking for new content creators who don’t let them down.

 If you can’t keep up with your publishing schedule, change to a schedule you can reliably meet, even if that means publishing less often.
 Make sure to explain the schedule change to your fans so they don’t feel like you’re abandoning them.

-8. Submit to Directories and Podcatchers
+8. Submit to directories and podcatchers

 If you haven’t already, make sure to submit your show’s RSS feed to every podcatcher and directory you can find. iTunes, Google Play, and Spotify are the most popular platforms, but you can maximize your downloads by making your show available everywhere.

-9. Consult a Content Expert
+9. Consult a content expert

 You can’t expect to have all the answers yourself.
 If you think your content isn’t resonating with your audience, consult someone who knows your industry and/or sector well.
 Have them audit your content to make sure you’re on the right track and that your information is accurate.
 They can also show you areas where you can improve.

-How to Increase Podcast Downloads Per Episode
+How To Increase Podcast Downloads Per Episode

 Now let’s go over some things you can do whenever you publish an episode to increase podcast downloads.